Hero Image (optional)

 • Excellent own-voice naturalness4.7/5

-• Strong speech clarity in quiet4.3/5
+• Solid speech clarity in quiet+1.05 vs category

-• Speech in noise above category average+0.90
+• Above-average speech in noise for OTC category

 Drawbacks